Nuutti-N/Nuutti-N/README.md

 💫 About Me
 I'm a 19-year-old fullstack developer from Finland 🇫🇮, I build AI-powered apps and document the journey.
-The goal is to solve human problems, and One day I will go to the IPO!
+Goal: solve real world problems and make company!

 ## 🚀 What I'm building